- What is a perennial plant?

 You’ll definitely love this plant that resembles ballerinas in tutus!
 Fuschias range from shades of pink, red, and purple.
 Since they're normally “dangling” plants, they can be a great addition to your garden’s hanging basket section.

-This evergreen perennial, also known as heartsease, has flowers that come in three colors: dark purple upper petals, pale purple or pale yellow middle petals, and a dark yellow lower petal.
+This evergreen perennial, also known as heartsease, has flowers that come in three colours: dark purple upper petals, pale purple or pale yellow middle petals, and a dark yellow lower petal.

 20. Clove pink dianthus